 Unfortunately, African countries have been unable to control the spread of HIV related TB due to lack of adequate funding.

 The President’s Emergency Plan for AIDS Relief, and Global Fund to fight AIDS, Tuberculosis and Malaria have donated monetary funds to help address Africa’s health problem.

 However, most of the money has been earmarked for HIV, with a lesser focus on Tuberculosis.

 Throughout Africa, diagnosis for Tuberculosis rests on the microscopic detection of acid-fast bacilli in sputum.

-This insensitive technique is particularly ill-suited to the detection of Tuberculosis in HIV negative people have less bacilli in their sputum and less extra pulmonary Tuberculosis compared to HIV-positive patients:
+This insensitive technique is particularly ill-suited for the detection of Tuberculosis in HIV negative people because of less bacilli in their sputum, and less extra pulmonary Tuberculosis compared to HIV-positive patients.

 As a result, many people remain ill and contagious for prolonged periods before the disease is detected, and thousands die without ever having received a diagnosis of Tuberculosis.

 Unfortunately, even with a diagnosis, the average rate of successful treatment is less than 70%, far below the 85% target by WHO.